bdragon300/go-asyncapi/docs/go-asyncapi/content/docs/code-structure/_index.md

 Finally, to help the user to mock up or make prototypes or write the applications, it's better to provide minimal implementations based on popular libraries for the most popular protocols.
 And they should be pluggable as well.

-In other words, *batteries included, but removable* :)

 ## Structure

 The code structure, reflecting all AsyncAPI features supported by `go-asyncapi`, is shown in figure below.